spacer

 Étude structurale de nanomatériaux par diffraction X : utilisation d'un montage avec optique multicouche à collimation 2D

-L. Ortega, C. Bouchard, R. Bruyère and P. Bordet
+L. Ortega, C. Bouchard, R. Bruyère et P. Bordet

 Laboratoire de Cristallographie du CNRS, BP.
 166, 38042 Grenoble Cedex 09, France